 “Jesus, Ma!
 Will you stop calling Him Mr. Christ already!”

-“Oh, for Christ sake — oh, will you look what you made me — oh, God, Larry, I’m nervous, leave me alone!”
+“Oh, for Christ sake, Larry — oh!
+Will you look what you just made me say!
+Oh, God, I’m nervous, Larry, leave me alone!”

 I thought Jesus looked a little uncomfortable for a second.
 I guess he and his parents never got on each others nerves.